glennon/domainage/README.md

 domainage
 =========

-Tools for web domain management and tracking.
+Tool(s) for web domain management and tracking.

-right now, it's just a whois lookup. next step is to store a pile of queries to somewhere useful.
+Right now, it's just a whois lookup; example: whois.py arogi.com

-examples: whois.py arogi.com
+Next step is to store a pile of whois results in a useful format and location -- so domains can be managed/tracked wrt expiration dates, registrar, registrant, etc.